Pathway to the ABV Credential

 Step 2: Pass the Exam

 Passing the ABV Examination is a required* step toward obtaining the credential.
-The ABV Exam is a computer-based, two-part exam which is offered year-round.
+The ABV Exam is a computer-based, two-part exam offered year-round.
 You may take the exam in-person at a test center or online in a remotely-proctored environment.
-There are 90 multiple-choice questions per exam module.
+Each exam module asks 90 multiple-choice questions.

-*Note: If you are already an AM, ASA, CFA or CBV credential holder, you do not have to take the ABV Exam.
+*Note: If you have already passed the ASA, CFA (level III) or CBV exam, you do not have to take the ABV Exam.
 Apply now.

 Step 3: Gain Experience

-CPA candidates must have obtained a minimum of 150 hours of BV experience within the 5-year period preceding the date of the credential application.
-Finance professional candidates must have obtained a minimum of 1,500 hours of BV experience within the 5-year period preceding the date of the credential application.
+CPA candidates must have obtained a minimum of 1,500 hours of valuation experience within the 5-year period preceding the date of the credential application.
+Valuation professional candidates must have obtained a minimum of 4,500 hours of valuation experience within the 5-year period preceding the date of the credential application.
 Refer to the ABV Credential FAQs for examples of business experience.

 Step 4: Get Credentialed